Playmobil children toys around table inclusiveteach logo in corner

 3. LOTS of “Positive Talk” Affirmations and recognition of success.
 (Marie Brilly)

 4. Build safety.
 Inclusive classrooms are safe spaces.
-This may be a space, a person, an object etc. Learning, relationships, exploring the world requires a certain amount of vulnerability.
+This may be a space, a person, an object etc. Learning, relationships, and exploring the world requires a certain amount of vulnerability.
 If children don’t feel an element of safety, they stand less chance of taking the risks needed to learn and discover.
 (Mike Armiger)

 5. Allow shoes off if wanted.
 (Elly Chapple)